JeffProgrammer/glslTranslator/README.md

 ## Build

+Run Cmake and build.
+A tester program is provided for the library.

+Tested on the following tools:
-Tested on Xcode 7.0.1 using Apple LLVM 7.0 C++ compiler.
+- Xcode 7.0.1 using Apple LLVM 7.0 C++ compiler (x86_64)
+- MSVC 2015 32-bit VS140

 ## License